 This defines three design variables named d1, d2 and d3.
-For every variable name e.g. x1 a corresponding variable x1 has to exist in the input file.
+For every variable name e.g. x1 a corresponding variable with underscores \x1\ has to exist in the template input file, Also the design variables need to be added to the data file, see also the example files.